Music and Rafting

 Our Idaho Music and Rafting Trips

-Our “Pickin’ On the Middle Fork” music and rafting trips feature select musicians such as Tim Bluhm and Greg Loiacono of the Mother Hips, Todd Sheaffer of Railroad Earth, Bill Nershi of Stringcheese Incident to name a few, and sometimes full bands such as the Infamous Stringdusters, Hot Buttered Rum, Frank Solivan and Dirty Kitchen, and Cabinet to name a few.
+Our “Pickin’ On the Salmon” music and rafting trips feature select musicians such as Tim Bluhm and Greg Loiacono of the Mother Hips, Todd Sheaffer of Railroad Earth, Bill Nershi of Stringcheese Incident to name a few, and sometimes full bands such as the Infamous Stringdusters, Hot Buttered Rum, Frank Solivan and Dirty Kitchen, and Cabinet to name a few.
 Regardless of the musical makeup the guests quickly fall in love with this added special bonus to our normal Idaho rafting trips.